Tuesday, July 10, 2018

 Modes of listening as worlds

 To listen to music is to be attuned to a musical world.
-If we think that the terms 'acts of aspection' and 'modes of listening' sound too much like describing a kind of 'selective awareness'–an interest-driven conceptual awareness that seeks to "arrange phenomena into hierarchies of relative importance" (LaFleur, 1983, 88)–, speaking of a listening mode as a world emphasizes the non-conceptual and attunemental nature of music listening.
+If formulations such as 'acts of aspection' and 'modes of listening' sound like they are describing a kind of 'selective awareness'–an interest-driven conceptual awareness that seeks to "arrange phenomena into hierarchies of relative importance" (LaFleur 1983, 88)–, then speaking of a listening mode as a world acts as a corrective to this in emphasizing the non-conceptual and attunemental nature of music listening.
 The music's world is the non-conceptual, unobjective, and unperceived 'something other' that in a dialectic process with the 'matter' of music brings it into presence as music.
 Since the world is constituted in a certain way–it has a certain kind of temporality, mobility, spatiality, and materiality (Wallrup, 2012) that distinguishes it from other worlds–, distinct phenomenal appearances carry different importance because these are heard from the 'perspective' of that world.
 In this way, things can appear to be meaningfully distinguished without being explained as the result of cognitivistic grids that interpret sense data.
 Instead, they result from a non-conceptual attunement to a world.
-This kind of thinking is drawing upon Heidegger's notion of world as given in the following famous passage:
+This kind of thinking draws upon Heidegger's notion of the world as given in the following famous passage:

 The world of a piece of music is neither the 'mere collection' of sounds nor is it a 'merely imagined framework' that we impose on the sum of these sounds.
-Instead, it is that which brings the sound present as music, and audible phenomena have different degrees of meaning in music.
+Instead, it is that which brings the sound present as music.
 Wallrup's use of the word attunement emphasizes the nondual, pre-reflective quality of musical modes of listening: music is a 'world' to which we, for the duration of the performance, are attuned:

 "Music is disclosed as a world in a certain attunement or in a combination of attunements, and it is according to the attunement that the listener relates to the musical events.
 Attunement is that which allows us to perceive different events in this world as events as all: it is according to the attunement that we can describe the musical work and its constituent characters."
 (Wallrup, 2012, 382)

 Green and Ford (2015) even more explicitly equate the Heideggarian notion of "world" that informs Wallrup's analysis of musical attunement with a piece of music's "style" (157).
 The mere combination of musical matter such as tones, metres, and scales is not music per se; it requires "something else to become music", and this "something else" is the piece's "style".
 This can be regarded as a way of demystifying what Heidegger means by "world"–which for Heidegger was more on the level of an era, epoch, or zeitgeist–and bringing this notion and dialectical process solely into the realm of the experience of listening to music.
-"Style" is then not only the "sum" of the musical objects.
-It is not merely analyzing characteristic patterns, cadences, and so forth as musical objects and considering the style to be the statistical distribution of these.
-A style in this sense is the way of being of a world and is as such pre-reflective.
+"Style" is then not only the "sum" of the musical objects–it is not merely analyzing characteristic patterns, cadences, and so forth as musical objects and considering the style to be the statistical distribution of these.
+"Style" in Green and Ford's intent with this term is not just the superficial differences in musical objects, such as how we can hear the harpsichord in Baroque music and the hammarklaver in Classical and Romantic music, even though the word "style" might carry such technical connotations for those of us that through our schooling have taken many exams in music history.
+A style is rather the way of being of a world and is as such pre-reflective.

 Continually unfolding worlds